Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

 Let $(m_1, \dots, m_d) \in \m_0$ be a finite set of generators, and $\{y_{i, j}\}_{j\in J_i}$ a finite set of generators of $N_i$ for $i=1, 2$.
 Denote by $\ov{y_{i,j}}$ the image of $y_{i, j}$ in $M$.
 Define $x_{i, j, k}\in N_{2-i}$ to be a lift of $m_k \ov{y_{i, j}}\in M$ in $N_{2-i}$ for $k=1, \dots, d$, $i=1, 2$ and $j\in J_i$.
 Note that elements $(m_k y_{1, j}, x_{1,j,k})\in N_1\oplus N_2$ and $(x_{2, j, k}, m_k y_{2, j}) \in N_1\oplus N_2$ lie in $K$.
 So for some $\lambda\in \Lambda$, $K_\lambda$ contains the elements $(m_k y_{1, j}, x_{1, j, k})$ and $(x_{2, j, k}, m_k y_{2, j})$.
 Then it is easy to see that the cokernels of $N_i \to (N_1\oplus N_2)/K_\lambda$ are annihilated by $\m_0$.
 This finishes the proof. \end{proof}

-\begin{lemma} Let $\X$ be a finitely presented formal $R$-scheme, $\F$ an adically quasi-coherent, almost finitely type $\O_\X$-module.
-Then, for any finitely generated ideal $\m_0\subset \m$, $\F$ is FP-$\m_0$-approximated. \end{lemma} \begin{proof} Firstly, we note that Lemma~\ref{lemma:FP-approximation-affine} guarantees that the claim holds if $\X$ is affine.
-Now choose a covering of $\X$ by open affines $\X=\bigcup_{i=1}^n \V_i$, we know that claim on each $\V_i$.
-So it suffices to show that, if $\X = \sU_1 \cup \sU_2$ is union of two finitely presented open formal subschemes and $\F$ is FP-$\m_0$-approximated on both $\sU_1$ and $\sU_2$, then $\F$ is FP-$\m_0$-approximated on $\X$.
+\begin{lemma} Let $\X$ be a finitely presented formal $R$-scheme, $\F$ an adically quasi-coherent, almost finitely generated $\O_\X$-module.
+Then, for any finitely generated ideal $\m_0\subset \m$, $\F$ is FP-$\m_0$-approximated. \end{lemma} \begin{proof} First, we note that Lemma~\ref{lemma:FP-approximation-affine} guarantees that the claim holds if $\X$ is affine.
+Now choose a covering of $\X$ by open affines $\X=\bigcup_{i=1}^n \V_i$.
+We know that claim on each $\V_i$, so it suffices to show that, if $\X = \sU_1 \cup \sU_2$ is a union of two finitely presented open formal subschemes and $\F$ is FP-$\m_0$-approximated on $\sU_1$ and $\sU_2$, then $\F$ is FP-$\m_0$-approximated on $\X$.